Kansas’s congressional and state legislative lines are drawn by the legislature, as normal legislation, subject to gubernatorial veto.

 The legislative redistricting committee has not yet announced any specific plans or guidelines for public input.

 Like all states, Kansas must comply with constitutional equal population requirements.
-For state legislative districts, Kansas will adjust census data in order to count military personnel and college students at their permanent residence.
+(Kansas once adjusted census data in order to count military personnel and college students at their permanent residence, but as of 2019, no longer does so.)
 [Kan.
 Const. art.
 X, § 1(a); Kan.
+S. Con.
+Res.
+1605; Kan.
 Stat. §§ 11-301 – 307]

 Kansas must also, like all states, abide by the Voting Rights Act and constitutional rules on race.